 Your teen may have a lot of activities going on in their life: school activities, sports, and other extracurriculars can make pick-ups and drop-offs a challenge when you are co-parenting.
 Create a shared Google calendar (or another service) between you, your teen, and the other parent.
 Urge the child to post their schedule within the calendar so everyone is on the same page.
 This will clear any confusion that could occur on when, who, and where to pick up or if your teen is driving, and where they are located during a particular time.

-If you would like more help with co-parenting, contact West Coast Family Mediation Center.
-Call (858) 736-2411 today to schedule your free virtual consultation with one of our mediators!
+For more help with co-parenting, contact West Coast Family Mediation Center to schedule your free virtual consultation with one of our mediators!